describo/documentation/src/component/advanced-usage.md

 ::: warning NOTE!

 It's up to the application to know that the entity exists.
-The component doesn't do any checking of this.
+The component doesn't check this.

 :::